top of page

 About OS-College

-OS-College focuses on tutorials about software that work equally well on Windows, MacOS, and various Linux operating systems.
-The software includes office suites, photo editing applications, and video editors.
-In addition to cross-platform applications, there are also tutorials about several different desktop Linux operating systems.
+In addition to applications, there are also tutorials about several different desktop Linux operating systems.

 Videos, Web pages, articles, and social media posts will be the delivery formats for the tutorials.
-Free videos will be posted on the Website, YouTube, Facebook, and MeWe.
+Free videos will be posted on the Website, YouTube, Facebook, and LinkedIn.
 There also will be videos for subscribers on the Website.
-Social media posts will be on Facebook, MeWe, and X.
+Social media posts will be on Facebook, LinkedIn, and X.

 Applications and operating systems